SURVIVING DEPRESSION - updated edition

 Art Work Esther de Charon de Saint Germain

 There must have been some inner conviction that I was enough.
-That I deserved happiness and joy.
+That I deserved happiness, love and joy.
 That I could stand in the light.

 I was at a particular fragile state back then.
 I had just lost a job I loved, my future was insecure, my mother refused to talk to me, and I felt utterly alone.
 I was waiting at home by the phone (no cell phones in the good old days) almost praying for a positive answer when my friend called me, and told me that my Love interest was not reciprocated.